 A degree audit is a review of past, current, and in-progress coursework that provides information on completed and outstanding catalog requirements necessary to complete your degree, major, minor, and concentration requirements when applicable.
 The degree audit is divided into block requirements such as Degree, General Education, University Requirements, Common Prerequisites and Major Requirements.
 Each block works like a checklist with boxes that are automatically checked when a requirement is met.

 Yes.
-The Save as PDF tab at the top of the degree audit saves the audit in PDF format.
+The Save as PDF button at the top of the degree audit saves the audit in PDF format.
 In this format, the audit can be printed or saved.
 Please Note: The PDF may take a couple of minutes to load.

 In-progress or successfully completed courses that do not apply directly to a student’s program of study are listed under the Free Electives block.
 Courses that do not meet a grade requirement or are excluded from the program requirements are listed under the Insufficient block.
 These courses may be applied to the GPA.
-Courses currently enrolled in, or registered for in a future semester, are included in the In-progress block.
+Courses currently enrolled in, or registered for in a future or current semester, are included in the In-progress block.

 Courses students are currently taking or have registered for in a future semester are included in the degree audit.
 These courses are also applied in the requirement block where they meet a specific requirement.
 While in progress, a grade of REG is assigned for currently registered and In-Progress courses.
 They are also grouped at the bottom of the degree audit in the In-progress block.

 Courses listed in the Free Electives or Insufficient blocks do not meet any of the program requirements.
 Credits and grades in the Free Electives block apply to the FGCU GPA and may count toward the total number of credits need to complete your degree.
 Grades may apply to the FGCU GPA in the Insufficient block, however credits may not apply toward the total earned credits.
 Students should meet with their academic advisor to clarify any questions about these blocks.